 PIP, or personal injury protection, is a type of car insurance that pays for medical bills and lost wages in the event of a car accident.
 Although personal injury protection is optional in most states, 16 require it for drivers.
 PIP coverage also often overlaps with other health insurance or MedPay policies.
 It pays medical bills for people involved in car accidents, including the other driver and passengers in the other car.
 The coverage also extends to pedestrians struck by a car.

 In many states, this type of insurance is required by law.
 It covers medical expenses for policyholders, passengers, and named drivers in car accidents.
 It also covers injuries caused to pedestrians and cyclists.
 The benefits of PIP include coverage for medical expenses, lost wages, and rehabilitation expenses.
 Some states require drivers to carry PIP at least $1,000 per accident.
 The higher the limit, the better.
-If you have an old car, personal injury protection can be an excellent choice.
+If you have an old car.
+So personal injury protection can be an excellent choice.

 While many states require drivers to carry liability insurance, personal injury protection is a must-have.
 This type of coverage pays for medical bills regardless of fault and provides coverage for other expenses as well.
 This type of coverage is often referred to as “no-fault” coverage.
 It pays for medical bills for a person who is injured in a car accident, including passengers or pedestrians.
-This is often called a no-fault insurance coverage, as it is intended to protect the policyholder from any financial responsibility.
+This is often called no-fault insurance coverage, as it is intended to protect the policyholder from any financial responsibility.